jngrb/openproject-openshift/README.md

 ## Open issues / ideas

+* Add IMAP server and run a "cron" container as in <https://github.com/opf/openproject/blob/dev/docker-compose.yml> to process mails received from IMAP.
-* Add "cron" and "seeder" containers as in <https://github.com/opf/openproject/blob/dev/docker-compose.yml>
+* Add the "seeder" container as in <https://github.com/opf/openproject/blob/dev/docker-compose.yml> to allow database upgrades/migrations.
+* Can we use the Passenger Openshift template from Red Hat's Software Collections, see <https://github.com/sclorg/passenger-container>?
+* Or should we use "USE_PUMA=true"?
 * How can we migitate a lot of the "problems" arising from the no-root-permissions policy on an OpenShift cluster?
-* Can we use the Passenger Openshift template from Red Hat's Software Collections, see <https://github.com/sclorg/passenger-container>

 ## Dependency on OpenProject Community Edition